- What is IBM System z?

 What is SUSE Linux Enterprise Server for System z?

-SUSE Linux Enterprise Server for System z lets you consolidate distributed workloads onto System z servers to help minimize costs, reduce downtime, decrease data center complexity and increase business agility.
+SUSE Linux Enterprise Server for System z lets you consolidate existing distributed workloads and bring new workloads onto System z servers to help minimize costs, reduce downtime, decrease data center complexity and increase business agility.

 Is SUSE Linux Enterprise Server for System z the right hardware platform for me?

 SUSE Linux Enterprise Server for System z running on an IBM mainframe is the ideal choice for customers with existing mainframes that want to add Linux and benefit from the combined advantages, as well as new customers that decide for the first time to buy a System z machine running Linux.
 Mainly this combined solution is ideal for customers that: